jayc-1111/block-whiteboard/important-notes.md

     - Changed `.ql-container` to use `flex: 1` and explicit `overflow-y: auto`
     - Added `max-height: calc(300px - 42px)` to ensure proper constraint
   - **In `quill-overrides.css`**:
-    - Added `overflow-y: auto; overflow-x: hidden` to `.card.expanded .ql-container`
+    - Added `overflow-y: auto; overflow-x: hidden` to `.file.expanded .ql-container`
     - Added custom scrollbar styling for consistency (thin, styled scrollbars)
 - **Result**: Scrollbars now appear properly when content exceeds the container height in both contexts
 - **Additional fixes**:
   - Changed scrollbar target from `.ql-container` to `.ql-editor` as that's the actual scrolling element
-  - Set `overflow: visible` on `.card.expanded` and `.content-wrapper` to prevent parent scrolling
+  - Set `overflow: visible` on `.file.expanded` and `.content-wrapper` to prevent parent scrolling
   - Added global override for Quill's default overflow handling
-  - Set explicit `max-height: 500px` on expanded card editor to ensure scrolling triggers
+  - Set explicit `max-height: 500px` on expanded file editor to ensure scrolling triggers
 - **Final solution**:
   - Set `.ql-container` to `overflow: visible` to let children handle scrolling
   - Set `.ql-editor` with `min-height` and `max-height` to create scrollable area
   - Used `overflow-y: auto` for scrollbar to appear only when needed
   - Added global webkit scrollbar styles for all `.ql-editor` elements
-- **Ultimate fix**: Used fixed `height: 400px` for expanded card editor and `height: 150px` for nested editor to guarantee scrolling behavior
+- **Ultimate fix**: Used fixed `height: 400px` for expanded file editor and `height: 150px` for nested editor to guarantee scrolling behavior

 ### 15. Switched Bookmark Widget to Bubble Theme (8/5/2025)
 - **Problem**: Snow theme with toolbar took up too much space in bookmark widget